 - Another study found that extremely hot days occur five times more often when compared to pre-industrial times as a result of climate change (where an extremely hot day is a one-in-a-thousand day event under pre-industrial conditions).

-- A rapid attribution analysis of the heatwave in Europe this June, which saw temperatures of more than 45C in parts of France, found it was made five times more likely because of climate change.
+- A rapid attribution analysis of the heatwave in Europe in June 2019, which saw temperatures of more than 45C in parts of France, found it was made five times more likely because of climate change.

 - 1-in-100-year flood events in Toronto and Montreal are expected to become 1-in-15 year events by the end of the century as a consequence of climate change, according to a study by scientists from Western University and the National Research Council of Canada.

 - Research investigating the 2013 Alberta floods found that climate change may have led to an increased likelihood of extreme rainfall.